Skip to main content

 Overview

-The 5310 Program has private nonprofit (PNP) agencies or groups.
-Public agencies may function as grant recipients where no PNPs exist to provide the service, or the state determines such funding is in the best interest of coordination in the region.
-Moreover, American Indian communities have been very active in the program.
+The 5310 Program primarily works with private nonprofit (PNP) agencies or groups.
+FTA does allow public agencies to function as grant recipients where no PNPs exist to provide the service or the state determines such funding is in the best interest of coordination in the region.
+Indian tribes are considered local governments in the 5310 program.

 Applicants who receive a vehicle from ADOT will need to follow all requirements as listed in the program guidebook.
 ADOT requires an annual inspection of all vehicles awarded through its 5310 program.
 Vehicles can either be inspected by ADOT's Equipment Services group when scheduled or a mechanic can fill out the Inspection Form and return it to ADOT.